 (c) A candidate can only be found a guilty of a maximum of three (3) infractions (one count), per election, under this section.

-(d) A candidate found guilty of cash bribery will have a bribery total that was proven in a hearing added to their finance report.
-If the Candidate goes over his or her spending limit, he or she will be disqualified under Section 6.2 (b).”
+(d) A candidate found guilty of cash bribery will have their monetary bribery total that was proven in a hearing added to their finance report.
+If the Candidate goes over his or her spending limit because of previously unknown cash bribes, he or she will be disqualified under Section 6.2 (b).”

 Section 41: Moved Section 607: Burden of Proof to 612.

-Section 42: Created new Section 607: Tresspassing of On-Campus Housing Properties “Dormstorming” which reads as follows: “(a) Candidates are not allowed in the personal living spaces of the campus dormitories controlled by Housing and Dining Services and maintained by the Residence Hall Association.
+Section 42: Created new Section 607: Trespassing of On-Campus Housing Properties “Dormstorming” which reads as follows: “(a) Candidates are not allowed in the personal living spaces of the campus dormitories controlled by Housing and Dining Services and maintained by the Residence Hall Association.

 (1) Unless they are compliant with the Safety and Security Policy and Solicitation Policy listed in the Residence Hall Handbook.